Teradata/developer-resources/docs/explore-and-analyze-data/example-projects.md

 # Example projects

-***MEM: Artur to adjust example notebooks that were used in a workshop.
-For PPP, Artur to record accompanying videos (They need Marketing-approved beginning & end from the branding guidelines.
-Tool?
-Host location?)***
+(Artur to adjust example notebooks that were used in a workshop.
+For PPP, Artur to record accompanying videos.
+They need the animated TD logo (or animated TD AI Unlimited logo--it's in a marketing video) at beginning & end.)